intel/ai-reference-models/benchmarks/README.md

-# Benchmark scripts
+# Model Zoo Scripts

 Training and inference scripts with Intel-optimized MKL

 ## Prerequisites

-The benchmarking scripts can be run on Linux and require the following dependencies to be installed:
+The model scripts can be run on Linux and require the following dependencies to be installed:
 * [Docker](https://docs.docker.com/install/)
 * [Python](https://www.python.org/downloads/) 2.7 or later